BranniganLab/density_threshold_affinity/README.md

     b) Test the atom selection strings that you use in the config file with VMD's graphical representations window.

-   The utilities used by the Tcl script are located automatically relative to `polarDensity_for_DTA.tcl`.
-The helix-assignment script remains a config setting because it is specific to the loaded system.

 7. From the tk console:

    ```> source ./TCL/polarDensity_for_DTA.tcl```